CLE Credit for Pro Bono Service

 - Williams County Domestic Relations and Juvenile Court

-Attorneys who wish to receive CLE Credit for their pro bono legal services should complete Part I of Form 23 for submission to the pro bono organization.
-The pro bono organization should review the information provided by the attorney for completeness and accuracy.
-After the organization has verified the information submitted by the attorney in Part I of Form 23, the organization should complete Part II of Form 23 to calculate the number of CLE Credit hours which the attorney is entitled to receiving.
-The pro bono organization is responsible for submitting these credit hours to the CLE Commission through the Sponsor Portal.
-Organizations should retain the originals of Form 23 for two years.
+Attorneys assigned to them by a recognized organization must submit a completed Part I of Form 23 to the organization.
+The organization should review the information provided by the attorney, ensuring all is complete and accurate.
+Once verified, the organization should complete Part II of Form 23 and report the calculated number of hours for CLE credit to the Commission through the Sponsor Portal.
+Organizations must retain the originals of Form 23 for two years.

 - Form 23